dotnet/arcade/Documentation/ArcadeSdk.md

 ```

 Note: defining `runtimes` in your global.json will signal to Arcade to install a local version of the SDK for the runtimes to use rather than depending on a matching global SDK.

-Note: CLI initialization does not run if `artifacts/toolset/[toolsetversion].txt` exists.
-If you've modified the shared frameworks ("runtimes") section of global.json , you may need to delete that file to force re-initialization and downloading runtimes.

 ### /NuGet.config